 - Reserve Contributors provide funds to the Reserve Entities.
 They’re only associated with public Reserve Entities and share the profits from the reserve.

-- The Reserve Manager maintains the reserve, calculates exchange rates and enters them into the network.
+- The Reserve Manager maintains the reserve, calculates exchange rates, and enters the rates into the network.

 - The Kyber Network Operator adds/removes Reserve Entities as well as controls which tokens are listed.
 Initially, the Kyber team will play this role, but eventually, it will switch to a proper decentralized governance.

 All of these roles interact with the Kyber Network smart contract differently.